 Contrary to popular opinion, using a standing desk in a healthy way doesn’t just mean standing from dawn until dusk.
 This wouldn’t be comfortable.
 Start with 15-minute intervals of sitting and standing, and then slowly increase the time you’re doing each until you’re spending an hour sitting, followed by an hour of standing.

-That’s a roughly optimal ratio to follow, unless you have specific medical issues that prevent you from standing for this long.
+That’s a rough ratio to follow, unless you have specific medical issues that prevent you from standing for this long.
 In that case, consult your GP to help you plan how long to stand for.

 Ensure your monitor is at the right height

 Remember how we said that tilting your head forwards can mean your neck takes a huge amount of extra weight from your head?
-Well, your screen height is one of the biggest culprits for causing you to do this.
+Well, your screen height is one of the biggest culprits of head tilting.

 Stop this from happening by positioning the top of the screen in line with your eyeline.
 Any lower than this and you’ll be slouching over.